halolimat/LNEx/README.md

 __NOTE: YOUR USER WON'T JOIN THE DOCKER GROUP UNTIL DOING ONE OF THESE__

 [Ansible Install Guides For Ubuntu](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#latest-releases-via-apt-ubuntu)
-### Launch
+### Configure Installation

 Now it's time to clone this repo and begin setting up the environment

+Clone

+```sh
+$ git clone --single-branch --branch LNExAPI-Deployment https://github.com/halolimat/LNEx.git
+```

-##### Configuration
+##### group_vars/all

 There are a couple of variables specific to your deployment of LNExAPI that will need to be set.
 These variables are found in the [group_vars/all](ansible/environments/dev-local/group_vars/all) file.
 The variables are explained as follows:

 * hostip - This is the IP of the host where the docker containers will be hosted.
 This is used in the configuration file for the [LNExAPI Server Django application](ansible/roles/codebase_api/templates/settings.py.j2).
 Setups may vary as to how HTTP requests are handled and passed to the container.
 If you have a web server such as Apache or Nginx handle the connections and ProxyPass them the IP will be a host where the ProxyPass is being directed.
 Check the /var/log/LNEx.log file for errors if you can not connect to the LNExAPI after deployment and start.
 * photonip - This is the IP address where your [Photon OSM](https://github.com/komoot/photon) deployment is located.
 * photonport - This is the port that your [Photon OSM](https://github.com/komoot/photon) deployment uses.

-##### Init Setup:

-Clone

-```sh
-$ git clone --single-branch --branch LNExAPI-Deployment https://github.com/halolimat/LNEx.git
-```

 Once you have cloned the repo and set the variables please navigate to "local" directory